 Teaching and Research Interests

 Harrison´s research interests include textual editing, gender studies, critical theory (especially historicist), nineteenth-century English poetry, the digital humanities, and the history of the book.
 His most recent singly authored book is The Cultural Production of Matthew Arnold (2009).
-More recently, he has co-authored Victoria's Lost Pavilion: From Nineteenth-Century Aesthetics to Digital Humanities (2017, with Paul Fyfe, David Hill, Sharon Joffe, and Sharon Setzer), and co-edited the COVE edition of Christina Rossetti's most famous poem, "Goblin Market."
-He has also edited The Letters of Christina Rossetti (4 volumes) and served as a Completing Editor for The Correspondence of Dante Gabriel Rossetti.
+He has also co-authored Victoria's Lost Pavilion: From Nineteenth-Century Aesthetics to Digital Humanities (2017, with Paul Fyfe, David Hill, Sharon Joffe, and Sharon Setzer), and co-edited the COVE edition of Christina Rossetti's most famous poem, "Goblin Market."
+He has edited The Letters of Christina Rossetti (4 volumes) and served as a Completing Editor for The Correspondence of Dante Gabriel Rossetti.
 His earlier publications include two theorized studies of Victorian poetry: Victorian Poets and the Politics of Culture: Discourse and Ideology, and Victorian Poets and Romantic Poems: Intertextuality and Ideology; books on Christina Rossetti and A.C.
 Swinburne; and edited collections of essays on Christina Rossetti and on gender issues in Victorian poetry.
 He has also co-edited the Blackwell Companion to Victorian Poetry and serves on the editorial boards of Victorian Poetry, Victorian Institute Journal,The Journal of Pre-Raphaelite Studies, the Dante Rossetti Archive, Nineteenth-Century Studies, RaVoN, Review 19, and NINES.
 He has held grants from the National Endowment for the humanities (three times) as well as the ACLS, and he has been a fellow at the National Humanities Center and the Folger Shakespeare Library.